terraform-aws-modules/terraform-aws-atlantis/README.md

 5. Run `terraform output atlantis_url` to get URL where Atlantis is publicly reachable.
 (Note: It may take a minute or two to get it reachable for the first time)

-6. Github webhook is automatically created if `github_token`, `github_organization` and `github_repo_names` were specified.
+6. Github webhook is automatically created if `github_token`, `github_organization` and `atlantis_allowed_repo_names` were specified.
 Read [Add GitHub Webhook](https://github.com/runatlantis/atlantis#add-github-webhook) in the official Atlantis documentation or check [example "GitHub repository webhook for Atlantis"](https://github.com/terraform-aws-modules/terraform-aws-atlantis/tree/master/examples/github-repository-webhook) to add more webhooks.

 ### Run Atlantis as a Terraform module